14joined/Priority-based-Scheduling/README.md

 # Priority-based-Scheduling

-Rate-Monotonic Scheduling in C++
+Rate-Monotonic Scheduling and Earliest-Deadline-First in C++
-The implementation for RMS ,

 OSC 20192, HUST